CVE Catalog

 Summary

-The Insert PHP plugin for WordPress versions before 3.3.1 contains a PHP code injection vulnerability that allows unauthenticated attackers to execute arbitrary PHP code by injecting malicious shortcodes through the WordPress REST API.
+The WordPress Insert PHP plugin before version 3.3.1 contains a PHP code injection vulnerability that allows unauthenticated attackers to execute arbitrary PHP code by injecting malicious shortcodes through the WordPress REST API.
+Attackers can send POST requests to the wp-json/wp/v2/posts endpoint with crafted content containing insert_php shortcodes to include and execute remote PHP files on the server.

 Risk Assessment